Holomorphic forms and non-tautological cycles on moduli spaces of curves: Non-tautological double cover cycles

 \section{Non-tautological double cover cycles}

-In this section, we apply Proposition~\ref{prop:g=hlemma6} to prove Theorems~\ref{prop:barnontaut} and \ref{thm:interior}: namely, that either $[\Bbar_{g \rightarrow h, 0, 2m}]$ or $[\B_{g \rightarrow h, 0, 2m}]$ is non-tautological, under a certain assumption on the existence of holomorphic forms on a moduli space of stable curves or, relatedly, the existence of non-tautological classes in pure weight cohomology of the interior.
-By combining these results with the genus-one and genus-two cases in which such forms were shown to exist (Propositions~\ref{prop:g=1weights} and \ref{prop:g=2weights}), we deduce Theorem~\ref{thm:main}.
+In this section, we apply Proposition~\ref{prop:g=hlemma6} to prove Theorem~\ref{thm:interior}: namely, that $[\B_{g \rightarrow h, 0, 2m}]$ is non-tautological under a certain assumption on the existence of holomorphic forms on a moduli space of stable curves.
+By combining this result with the genus-one and genus-two cases in which such forms were shown to exist (Propositions~\ref{prop:g=1weights} and \ref{prop:g=2weights}), we deduce Theorem~\ref{thm:main}.